python-poetry/poetry-plugin-bundle/README.md

 installing the dependencies and the current project inside it.
 If the directory does not exist, it will be created automatically.

-By default, the command uses the current Python executable to build the virtual environment.
+By default, the command uses the same Python executable that Poetry would use when running `poetry install` to build the virtual environment.
 If you want to use a different one, you can specify it with the `--python/-p` option:

 ```bash